AustinLimanek/reading-notes/code201/class10.md

 This article coveres many features of the developer tools that are available on major browsers such as Chrome, Firefox, and Safari.
 Some of the features include the ability to:

+* Removing code from the webpage by clicking the checkmarks to preview what not having this line would do to the page
+* Box model of any HTML element: which shows padding, border, and margin
+* Console that shows outputs of `console.log()' and a view of the errors that have occured
+* An ability to apply breakpoints to see what the webpage would look like if the remaining components after the breakpoint were not loaded

+These were freatures that I were aware of, but the author supplemented my understanding of these freatures greately.
+However, I still don't know how to effectively use the breakpoint feature of the developer tools.
+I will have to explore this at a later time.

 ### Things I want to know more about